Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Gels}

-A gel is formed of a network of particles suspended in a fluid medium.
-Agates (Sec.~\ref{sec:agates}), flints (Sec.~\ref{sec:flint}), and cherts passed through a gel stage during formation \cite{oehler1976,howard2018} (Fig.~\ref{fig:gel}).
-Dendrites from viscous fingers, likewise \cite{langer1989}.
-Basalt columns (Sec.~\ref{sec:basalt}) form from a molten lava cooling and cracking \cite{Mallet1875,Spry1962} near the glass transition temperature \cite{Ryan1981,Goehring2008}, so are both soft and fluidic.
-Gold dendrites in rocks have been shown to have been formed in silica gel \cite{Monecke2023}.
-Silica gels may play a role in earthquakes through weakening faults \cite{kirkpatrick2013,borhara2020}.
+A gel is a network of particles suspended in a fluid medium.
+Several geological materials passed through a gel stage during their formation, including agates (Sec.~\ref{sec:agates}), flints and cherts (Sec.~\ref{sec:flint})~\cite{oehler1976,howard2018} (Fig.~\ref{fig:gel}).
+Dendritic patterns originating from viscous fingering (Sec.~\ref{sec:fingering}) likewise reflect gel dynamics~\cite{langer1989}.
+Basalt columns (Sec.~\ref{sec:basalt}) form when molten lava cools and cracks~\cite{Mallet1875,Spry1962} near the glass transition temperature~\cite{Ryan1981,Goehring2008}, making them both soft and fluidic during formation.
+Gold dendrites (Sec.~\ref{sec:nuggets}) in rocks have also been shown to form within silica gel~\cite{Monecke2023}.
+Silica gels may even play a role in earthquakes through weakening faults~\cite{kirkpatrick2013,borhara2020}.